pvh95/dl_reddit_meme/README.md

 * **'./'** the root directory.
 Most of the scripts will be here.
 * Inside the root directory, there are two main subdirectories.
 First, **./temp** which is supposed to use for anything temporary (e.x. logging files there for example).
 The other one is the **./output** folder where the results of scripts will be dumped here.

-If you are coming from a Unix/Linux based computer you just need to type the following into the CL:
+If you are coming from a Unix/Linux based computer, you just need to type the following one-liner into the CL:
 ```
 sh main.sh
 ```
-It will install all the dependencies, create the virtual environment and run the scripts/programs that will be discussed in details in the next paragraph
+It will install all the dependencies, create the virtual environment and run the scripts/programs that will be discussed in details in the next section.

 ## Code components of this project